The 10 Best Walking Tours in Budapest 2026 (By a Local)

 • Highlights: Learn about the life of Jewish people in Hungary before and after WWII

-Book the Great Synagogue Tour here!
+Book the Jewish Heritage Memorial Tour here!

 10. Hungarian Parliament Tour